kassandra-94/counter/README.md

 <img src='images/minus_one.png' width=200px>
 </p>

-Easy as you can see: + and - buttons raise/decrease the number on the counter; reset button clears the counter and bring it to zero.
+Easy as you can see: clicking + and - buttons raise/decrease the number on the counter; reset button clears the counter and bring it to zero.

 ## :hammer: Tech
 - JAVASCRIPT